Sports Nutrition Diet for Tennis Players

 Nutrition During Tennis Matches

-Tennis players should take advantage of the short break between sets to refuel and rehydrate.
-Consuming carbohydrates, fluid, and electrolytes during the breaks can give you the energy needed to perform at your best throughout the remainder of the match.
+Consuming carbohydrates, fluid, and electrolytes during the breaks can give tennis players the energy needed to perform at their best throughout the remainder of the match.

-Although hydration needs vary greatly for athletes, a general rule is to aim to drink ~3-8 ounces of fluid every 15-20 minutes (0.4-0.8 L per hour) of activity (4, 5) Drinking a big gulp of water or sports drink is equivalent to approximately 1 ounce of fluid.
+Drinking a big gulp of water or sports drink is equivalent to approximately 1 ounce of fluid.
 Thus, tennis players should aim for several big gulps from their water bottle between each set.

 Snacks for Tennis Players Between Sets

-The same carbohydrate-rich snacks tennis players enjoyed leading up to the match are great options to enjoy between sets as well.
 The key is to remember to keep these snacks handy on the side of the court so you can easily access them between sets.

 What About Sports Drinks During Tennis?